hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ## What is the mean total number of steps taken per day?

-To answer this question, the script executes some preparation steps in order to preserve the clean and tidy data.set that was build by the previous code.
+To answer this question, the script executes some preparation steps in order to preserve the cleanned and tidied dataset that was built previously.
 Thus some new variables were created and some additional cleanning data steps executed, since all NA values will be ignored to answer the currently.